DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README.md

     my-odm-release-odm-ds-runtime-route   <DS_RUNTIME_HOST>
     ```

-    Using an Ingress, the endpoint is the address of the ODM ingress and is the same for all components, you can get it with:
+    Using an Ingress, the endpoint is the address of the ODM ingress and is the same for all components.
+You can get it with:

     ```
     kubectl get ingress my-odm-release-odm-ingress